cldwalker/logseq-query/README.md

 ## Description

 `lq` is a commandline tool for querying your [logseq](https://logseq.com/) knowledge graphs. `lq` makes it easy to define custom datalog queries and rules and invoke them from the commandline.
-Rules and queries can be composed to make complex queries easy to write and run.
+Rules and queries are just [EDN data](https://github.com/edn-format/edn) and can be composed to make complex queries easy to read and write.

 ## Setup